Test report Quato film scanner IntelliScan 5000

 Quato IntelliScan 5000

 The Quato IntelliScan 5000 is a scanner, which raises curiosity, because the price is extremely moderate.
 With a resolution of 5000 dpi it seems to at least on the paper beat every presently available Nikon scanner; one can however foresee that the effective resolution will be clearly lower.
-Very nice is also the fact, that the SilverFast Studio version with the IT-8 calibration slide is included in the extremely low price.
+Very nice is also the fact, that the SilverFast Studio version is included in the extremely low price.

 But how good can a scanner be, which contains a professional software, which alone already costs half the price of the device?
 Is it an absolute bargain or is it cheap hardware being improved by adding known software?
 The technical data, the equipment and the software are much promising and the expectations are high.